ac32197-create/SQL_-Group8-2/README.md

 ## Data Manipulations
 Question 1:
 <img width="549" height="449" alt="Screenshot 2026-04-27 at 11 59 43 AM" src="https://github.com/user-attachments/assets/5099ba7b-2a30-4a54-9f87-e65d45abe3b9" />
+The first case when statements is used to categorize the months by their seasons.
+The sum adds the total number of crimes incidents within each season.
+The last formula is used to average the daily crime rate by season.
+The where clause narrows down the crime into violent crimes.
+The final case when statement is used to chronologically order the season.,

 Question 2:
 <img width="932" height="262" alt="image" src="https://github.com/user-attachments/assets/da08b065-20ce-40c8-89b2-d56061268ee4" />